 Threshold per unit: If HUD has issued a regional per unit subsidy increase covering the jurisdiction of a project, the alternative subsidy amount may be used, up to 240 percent of the base subsidy limit.
-The minimum threshold for Multifamily housing project participation is a total project cost of \$250,000 per project.
+HCD will use the MHP Maximum Per-Unit Loan Limits for appropriate loan sizing.
+Awards of CDBG-DR funds shall not exceed the lesser of the demonstrated need or the MHP Maximum Per-Unit Loan Limit.